 Doylestown Hospital's stroke experts want you to know how to identify stroke and what to do about it.

-Stroke is the fourth leading cause of death in the U.S. and the leading cause of adult long-term disability.
+Stroke is the fifth leading cause of death in the U.S. and the leading cause of adult long-term disability.

 Would you be able to tell if someone was having a stroke?